Chapter 1. Networking Overview

 - Subnet mask: 255.255.255.0

-The subnet mask is shortened into its total number of active bits.
+Using CIDR format: This format shortens the subnet mask into its total number of active bits.
+For example, in

 /24is a shortened representation of